Injuries From Building & Construction Sites in Leeds

 Four Important Steps to Take

 To protect your health as well as any entitlement to compensation, there are four things you should do if you suffer a building site injury:

 - Most importantly, see a doctor.
 Get a written report of your injuries and the treatment you are prescribed.

 - Record your accident in the accident report book.
 This can be used as evidence.

 - Keep receipts of bills and expenses that relate to your injury.
 These expenses can usually be claimed back from your employer’s insurer.

 - Try and get supporting statements from co-workers who witnessed your accident.

 How Long does a Claim Take?

 Due to the value of building site accident claims, insurers often try to reject them.
 Accordingly, your claim may take some time to resolve.
-However, you can rest assured that Personal Injury Claims Leeds will be with you every step of the way, from the beginning until the end.
+However, you can rest assured that our workplace accident solicitors will be with you every step of the way, from the beginning until the end.